Classic Black-Tie Accessories

 Royal Canadian Legion, in Australia by the RSL (Returned and

 Services League) and in America by the

 General etiquette for the wearing of lapel poppies varies by country.
 In Britain it is governed by the Royal British Legion (although tradition varies in the UK), in Canada by the Royal Canadian Legion, in Australia by the RSL (Returned and Services League) and in America by the Veterans of Foreign Wars.

 Evening Scarf (Optional)

-Evening (Indoor) Gloves (Obsolete)
+Evening Dress Gloves (Obsolete)

-white-tie balls, indoor gloves are only for servant liveries and military dress uniforms.
+Outside of a few rare white-tie balls, indoor gloves are only for servant liveries and military dress uniforms.